Fixing Customer Experience

 Fixing and 3D printing a colour interior model

 The model was originally created in SketchUp and imported directly into our file preparation software.
-The textures/colours applied in SketchUp are also conveniently imported (This can be both a blessing and a curse, as often heavy textures can slow down our software).
+The textures and colours applied in SketchUp are also conveniently imported.

 Bad edges and flipped triangles.png